Crochet Version of the Knitted Moss Stitch

 in following rows you will slip stitch in the hdc, and you will hdc in the slip stitch.

 If this doesn’t make total sense, do not worry.
-I will be posting a free, written pattern on Thursday for you to practice with.
+Here is a free pattern for an afghan square for you to practice with.